Jaffar-Hussein/klabu-Backend/README.md

 # Klabu - API

-A ruby on rails backend that servees as a API to the frontend Klabu application hosten here and has a livelink here
+A ruby on rails backend that servees as a API to the frontend Klabu application hosted [here](https://github.com/Jaffar-Hussein/klabu-frontend) and has a livelink [here]()

 ## Technologies Used